-In that moment, I was so preoccupied with trying to put a name to the face that I neglected the chance to admire it, but Christ, had I ever seen a fairer man in my lifetime?
+At that moment, I was so preoccupied with trying to put a name to the face that I neglected the chance to admire it, but Christ, had I ever seen a fairer man in my lifetime?
 Prominent cheekbones highlighted the shape of his strong, squared jaw.
 It was clenched, I saw, but I paid no thought as to why.

 Below a proportionate, straight, and masculine nose rested a pair of full, delectable lips.
-They were pressed together, forming a brooding line, while he continued to study me in his annoyance.
+They pressed together, forming a brooding line, while he continued to study me in his annoyance.
 He was easily the most physically attractive man I’d ever encountered, and he wasn’t remotely interested.
-Gutted.